 Michael Bierer is Assistant Professor of Medicine at Harvard Medical School and Associate Physician at Massachusetts General Hospital where he has been on staff since 1988.
 He currently has an active primary-care clinic in internal medicine at the hospital, and is responsible for resident education related to the clinical management of drug and alcohol problems.
 He formerly ran the program for homeless patients at the hospital.

-Harold J. DeMonaco is the Director of the Innovation Support Center at the Massachusetts General Hospital.
-A graduate of the Massachusetts College of Pharmacy and Allied Health Sciences he holds a bachelors degree in pharmacy and a masters degree in therapeutics.
-He formerly served a Director of Drug Therapy Management and the Director of Pharmacy as well as Chair of the Human Research Committee at the MGH.
+Harold J. DeMonaco is a visiting scientist at the MIT Sloan School of Management.
+He formerly served as the Assistant Chief Medical Officer for Care Transitions at the Massachusetts General Hospital.
+A graduate of the Massachusetts College of Pharmacy and Allied Health Sciences, he holds a bachelors degree in pharmacy and a masters degree in therapeutics.
+He formerly served as the Director of the Innovation Support Center, the Director of Drug Therapy Management and the Director of Pharmacy as well as Chair of the Human Research Committee at the MGH.
 He has a keen interest in the innovation process in medicine and organizational behavior related to change.
 He is the author of two dozen articles and book chapters and routinely conducts manuscript reviews for medical journals.
-He formerly served as a core editor at Harvard Health Publication and is a member of the editorial advisory board for Proto Magazine and Biologic Therapies in Psychiatry.
+He formerly served as a core editor at Harvard Health Publications and a member of the editorial advisory board for Proto Magazine.

 Kathleen Fairfield is a clinician-scientist based at Maine Medical Center.
 She attended Boston University School of Medicine and trained in Internal Medicine at Beth Israel Hospital in Boston, where she also completed a general medicine fellowship before joining the faculty.
 She completed her research training with Doctorate in Public Health from Harvard in 2000, in Nutrition and Epidemiology with a concentration in cancer epidemiology and a minor in biostatistics.
 Dr. Fairfield practices primary care internal medicine at Maine Medical Center and is a health services researcher at the Center for Outcomes Research and Evaluation.
 Her research interests include ovarian cancer treatment, shared decision making, nutritional supplements, complementary therapies, and cancer screening.
 Dr. Fairfield teaches evidence-based medicine and research methods to medical residents and students.
 She started the Shared Decision Making Interest Group for the Society of General Internal Medicine.
 She is passionate about care of the underserved, and is a longstanding volunteer and Medical Director of the Portland Community Free Clinic.